NagendraBS/AWS/AWS-Solutions Architect - Associate/Sumanth/IAM/IAM.md

     ### IAM permissions boundaries

       *  A permissions boundary is an advanced feature in which you set the maximum permissions that an identity-based policy can grant to an IAM entity.
-      *  ``` When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity-based policies and its permissions boundaries.```
+      *  When you set a permissions boundary for an entity, the entity can perform only the actions that are allowed by both its identity-based policies and its permissions boundaries
       *  Resource-based policies that specify the user or role as the principal are not limited by the permissions boundary.
       *   An explicit deny in any of these policies  overrides the allow.
       *   Identity-based policies grant permission to the entity, and permissions boundaries limit those permissions.